Skip to product information

 • Inner pocket

 • RUV film-backed liner, enables quick cleaning - just wipe with a damp cloth.
-Food often ends up everywhere in these bags and starts attracting possums.
 Unfortunate leaks do occur, like blue cheese!
+Most, if not all feedbags from other brands use fabric lining, which gets mouldy.
+(I have proof from an old Paper Roads version).

-• Hole in the bottom to let water out (if not closed tightly in heavy rain, the bag will hold water).
+• Hole in the bottom to let water out (if not closed tightly in heavy rain water will enter the bag).

 • 2 low profile velcro strips to attach to handle bars